CityOfZion/neon-wallet-db/docs/Overview.md

 ### How much of an asset is being sent?

-The sum of the asset amounts referenced by each input transaction id in `"vin"` (under the senders address) will be sent in this transaction.
-For this reason, to send a precise amount of an asset (not just the sum of available previous transactions), change will often be sent to the receiver.
+The sum of the asset amounts referenced by each input transaction id in `"vin"` (under the sender's address) will be sent in this transaction.
+For this reason, to send a precise amount of an asset change will often be sent to the receiver.
 For instance, in the example above, you can see that the sender's address (`ANrL4vPnQCCi5Mro4fqKK1rxrkxEHqmp2E`) also appears in `"vout"`.
 This means that while 650 total NEO will be sent, 649 will go back to the sender, for a total difference of 1 NEO going to the receiver `AU2CRdjozCr1LKmAAs32BVdyyM7RWcQQTA`.